 However, if you begin to develop these skills now, it will prepare you for when you leave school.
 And show employers that you are proactive and serious about pursuing that particular career.

 So do some research and discover what skills you’ll need for your desired profession.

 It could be something like learning another language, learning how to code or use complex software.
 The easiest way to research this is to Google ‘what skills do I need to be a…’ and enter your desired profession.

 There might be extra curricular classes or skills workshops at your school to help with this.
 But you can always just look online for free courses or for something in your local area.

 If you know what career you want to pursue, it’s useful to know what companies exist in that industry.
 Who knows, one of those companies could be your future employer.

-Again, do some research… find out who the top employers are in your preferred industry and follow them on their social media platforms.
-Companies regularly share information about their latest projects, the opportunities they offer and what it’s like to work for them.
+Again, do some research… find out who the top employers are in your preferred industry and follow them on social media.
+Companies regularly share information about their latest projects, opportunities they offer and what it’s like to work for them.